chaynHQ/bloom-backend/docs/local-development.md

 # Git Flow and Deployment

-**The develop branch is our source of truth, not main.**
+**The develop branch is our source of truth, not main.** Fork from `develop`, create new feature branch, then when your PR is merged, `develop` will automatically merge into the main branch for deployment to production.
+Keep your branch updated by rebasing and merging feature/bug branches into `develop` as you code.

-Create new branches from the `develop` base branch.
-There is no need to run the build command before pushing changes to GitHub, simply push and create a pull request for the new branch.
-GitHub Actions will run build and linting tasks automatically.
-Rebase and merge feature/bug branches into `develop`.

-This will trigger an automatic deployment to the staging app by Heroku.
+Once your PR is merged to `develop`, this will trigger an automatic deployment to the staging app by Heroku.

 When changes have been tested in staging, merge `develop` into `main`.
 This will trigger an automatic deployment to the production app by Heroku.

-# Swagger
+# APIs

 Swagger automatically reflects all of the endpoints in the app, showing their urls and example request and response objects.

 To access Swagger simply run the project and visit http://localhost:35001/swagger

+For testing APIs, we recommend using tools like Postman.